Carla Gallo

-Carla Paolina Gallo (born 1975) is an American actress.
+Carla Paolina Gallo (born June 24, 1975) is an American actress.
 Gallo has had recurring roles in the television series Undeclared, Carnivàle, Bones, Californication, and a number of film roles.
 Since her role on Undeclared, she has made frequent appearances in other Judd Apatow productions.

 She graduated from Cornell University with a degree in Theater.
-Her best friend since childhood is Sarah Paulson.
+Her best friend since childhood is fellow actress Sarah Paulson.

 Personal life

+Gallo is of primarily German-American descent as well as Italian-American descent.

-Gallo announced she was six months pregnant with her first child, in April 2014, at the L.A premiere of Neighbors.
+Gallo announced she was six months pregnant with her first child, in April 2014, at the L.A. premiere of Neighbors.
 She gave birth to a daughter in the summer of 2014.
 She gave birth to her second daughter in May 2017.
 Her husband is screenwriter Mark Satterthwaite.